 Whether Gárulf is a Frisian or a Jute, and whether warrior Guthlaf is his father, is still hotly debated among scholars to this date.
 One theory is that preceding the battle at Finnsburh the Jutes were divided after a civil war.
 The Jutish party that had lost the war, the Eotena bearn, were exiled and allied themselves with the Frisians.
 Eotena bearn means Jutish children, compare the Old English bearn with the modern Frisian word bêrn meaning ‘children’.
 Guthlaf and Gárulf belonged to the Eotena bearn side.
 In this context indicating Jutish descendance, albeit no longer.
 Furthermore, both men probably were of royal stock.
 When king Hnaef of the Danes stayed at the court of king Finn, there were also Jutish warriors in his retinue.
 These warriors, however, belonged to the victorious party of the Jutish civil war.
 When prince Gárulf notices this, it outrages him.
 Gárulf had to take revenge.
 Besides explaining how the battle at Finn’s court started, namely the lingering feud among Jutes, it also explains Gárulf’s reckless fighting behaviour and his father’s warning at naught (Neidorf 2019).

-We briefly mentioned him already, the third ‘spear-wolf’ we come across is Gerulf II.
-He is known from contemporary texts too, and also a Frisian ‘national’ for certain.
+We briefly mentioned him already, the third ‘spear-wolf’ we come across is Gerulf II, grandson of Gerulf the Elder.
+He’s known from contemporary texts too, and also a Frisian ‘national’ for certain.
 In the year 885, Gerulf II is connected to the events that led to the assassination of Danish warlord Godfrid the Sea-King.
 Under the authority of the Franks, Viking Godfrid ruled over West Frisia.
-Hence his other title, Godfrid duke of Frisia.
+Hence Godfrid’s other title: duke of Frisia.
 This part of Frisia consisted of the Central Netherlands, including emporium Dorestat, and the coastal regions Holland and Zeeland.
 All part of the Frankish kingdom.
 During the whole affair, Gerulf II, and his brother(?)
 Gardulf, negotiated as comitus Fresonum ‘counts of Frisia’ on behalf of Godfrid with the Frankish side.
-After Godfrid had been murdered, his remaining Viking army was defeated by Saxon and Frisian armies.
+After Godfrid the Sea-King had been murdered, his remaining Viking army was defeated by a combined Saxon and Frisian army.

 The exact role Gerulf II played in the assassination of Godfrid the Sea-King remains opaque.
 Formally he was a subject of Godfrid.
 However, only four years after the violent death of Godfrid, in 889, count Gerulf II receives from emperor Arnulf of Corinthia beneficia in Frisia, especially pago Kinnin ‘district Kennemerland’ in province Noord Holland.
 Gerulf II was also count of pago Sudergo, i.e. the south of province Friesland (Halbertsma 2000).
-Gerulf II lay the foundation for the growing power of the county of West Frisia and consequently of the county of Holland.
-Gerulf the godfather of Holland.
+A reward for his betrayal of Godfrid?
+Anyway, Gerulf II lay the foundation for the growing power of the county of West Frisia and consequently of the county of Holland.
+Gerulf the godfather of Holland, you might say.

 Wolves have been hunted passionately as long as we can remember.
 The mid-seventh-century Lex Visigothorum ‘law of the Visigoths’ and the late eighth-century Lex Saxonum ‘law of the Saxons’ already had rules concerning the trapping of wolves with pits (Schrijnemakers 1986).
 Wolfpits or wolfskuilen, often with a wooden trapdoor, were common until the early modern period.
 Furthermore, if a wolf was spotted, manhunts were organized.
 High bounties were placed on killed wolves as well.
 In the seventeenth century wolves were killed in noticeable numbers in the Netherlands still, whilst in the following eighteenth century only one kill was reported.